linode/docs/docs/databases/elasticsearch/a-guide-to-elasticsearch-plugins.md

         e1xydGYxXGFuc2kKSGVsbG8gZnJvbSBpbnNpZGUgb2YgYSByaWNoIHRleHQgUlRGIGRvY3VtZW50LgpccGFyIH0K

-3. Add this document to the `test` index, using the `?pipeline=doc_parser` parameter to specify the new pipeline:
+3. Add this document to the test index, using the `?pipeline=doc_parser` parameter to specify the new pipeline:

         PUT /test/doc/rtf?pipeline=doc-parser
         {
           "encoded_doc": "e1xydGYxXGFuc2kKSGVsbG8gZnJvbSBpbnNpZGUgb2YgYSByaWNoIHRleHQgUlRGIGRvY3VtZW50LgpccGFyIH0K"
         }

-4. Search for the term `rich`, which should return the indexed document:
+4. Search for the term "rich", which should return the indexed document:

         POST /_search
         {